 The roles of accounting and finance professionals are expanding.
 Given the frequent interaction with other departments, today's accounting professionals need sound decision-making, negotiation and strategic-thinking skills.
 It's also important to be able to see the big picture and understand how your accounting role impacts the overall organization.

-Accounting and technology job skills can go hand in hand.
-The use of a number of finance-specific software programs, such as Hyperion and QuickBooks, is a given in your role.
-And cloud computing is becoming increasingly popular at many organizations and accounting firms.
+Finance leaders often say they have trouble hiring staff who bring enough technology skills to the job.
+The use of finance-specific software programs is a given in your role, and cloud computing is becoming increasingly popular at many organizations and accounting firms.

-Some other examples of in-demand accounting technology skills are:
+Other examples of in-demand accounting technology skills include the following:

 - Advanced Excel ability